ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

   * You can set a "Prompt Combo" which will display at a given x,y offset from the player (ex. above the player's head) when they are able to interact with it.
 For locked chests/blocks, you can also set a secondary combo to display *instead* when you are unable to unlock them.
 * Locked chests/blocks can be given various lock settings, instead of just "1 key unlocks it"
 * Locked chests/blocks can be given a message string to display when the player tries and fails to unlock it (ex.
 "You do not have a Small Key!")

-## New Subscreen Editor
-The entire subscreen editor and backend functionality of subscreens has been rewritten.
-I won't go over it in too extreme a depth here, but will give a quick overview of what's new.
-* Separated types - Active and Passive subscreens used to be shown in a single list, and you could convert subscreens between these two types.
-This is no longer the case- each type has a separate list now.
-* Overlay subscreens- a brand new third type of subscreen.
-Overlay subscreens are 256x224 pixels large, covering the entire visible screen area.
-These draw *over* the passive (and active) subscreens, useful for drawing some elements over the actual play area (like for example a key counter in the lower-left of the screen or etc)
-* Better mouse editing - click and drag widgets around the subscreen, finally!
-(Or swap to how the mouse used to work with a setting, if you'd like)
-* Pages - Active subscreens can have multiple separate pages now, allowing much more to be on your subscreens
-* Selector freedom - any widget, not just items, can be set to be selectable by the selector.
-* Scripts - The new `subscreendata` script type runs while the active subscreen it is assigned to is open.
-Additionally, any widget that is visitable by the selector can be given a [`generic` script](#generic-scripts) to run in `Frozen` mode when a specified button (from A,B,L,R,Ex1-Ex4) is pressed while it is selected.
-* 4 Item Buttons - Quest Rules allow new `X` and `Y` item buttons (which use `Ex1` and `Ex2` respectively) in-engine!

-## Scripting
-### Script Types
-* `Global` scripts have some new slots:
-  * `onContinue` was renamed to `onSaveLoad` to more accurately reflect when it runs
-  * `onLaunch` runs after both `Init` and `onSaveLoad`, and can run for multiple frames.
-The opening wipe will not play until the script exits, making it perfect for things like scripted title screens!
-  * `onContGame` runs when `F6->Continue` is used
-  * `onF6Menu` allows a custom-scripted replacement for the F6 menu
-  * `onSave` runs when the game is saved by any method
-* `Hero` scripts have specific slots similar to global scripts.
-  * `Init` runs when the player object is reset (such as when the game is launched, or after respawning after death).
-Runs for only 1 frame.
-  * `Active` works pretty much the same as the `Global Active`
-  * `onDeath` runs when the player dies, allowing custom death continue/save/etc menus
-  * `onWin` runs when the player wins the quest using the `Win Game` flag, before the engine credits sequence
-* `ffc` scripts haven't changed much, though now support `Waitdraw()` (as do most script types)
-* `dmapdata` scripts are assigned to each dmap, and can be assigned to 4 different slots
-  * `Active` slot runs similarly to the `Global Active`, but only on the set dmap
-  * `Active Subscreen` slot runs ***INSTEAD*** of the engine subscreen when `Start` is pressed
-  * `Passive Subscreen` slot runs similarly to the `Global Active`, but also has a couple special cases such as running while a `Potion` item is refilling your health
-  * `Map` slot runs ***INSTEAD*** of the engine map when `Map` is pressed
-* `screendata` scripts are set on each screen, and can `Run on Screen Init` similarly to ffc scripts
-* `npc` scripts are set in the enemy editor for each enemy (running on the enemy itself)
-* `eweapon` scripts are set in the enemy editor for each enemy (running on each weapon the enemy fires)
-* `lweapon` scripts are set in the item editor for each item (running on each weapon the item fires)
-* `itemsprite` scripts are set in the item editor for each item (running on the item itself when the item is onscreen)
-* `itemdata` scripts were renamed from `item` scripts (to differentiate them from `itemsprite` scripts)
-* `combodata` scripts are set in the combo editor for each combo
-* [`generic` scripts](#generic-scripts) are extra-special and can do many fancy things
-* `subscreendata` scripts are set in the subscreen editor for each Active Subscreen and run while it is open
-### Generic Scripts
-Generic scripts are designed to allow several things that other script types can't handle.
-There are overall 3 different ways that they can be used.
-#### Frozen Mode
-Generic scripts can run in `Frozen` mode when launched in several ways-
-* via script command `genericdata->RunFrozen()`
-* via combo `Triggers` tab
-* via String Control Code
-* via button press on a configured active subscreen widget

-When a `Frozen` mode script runs, everything in the entire engine pauses completely except for the one script until it exits.
-This allows pop-up menus that freeze everything for you.
-#### Timed Active
-Each generic script can be set to run similarly to the `Global Active`, either by having `Run from Start` checked in `Init Data` for the script slot, or `genericdata->Running` being set to `true` via script for the slot.

-By using `Waitframe()` and/or the special command `WaitTo()`, generic scripts run this way can wait to many specific timings.
-This is a *replacement* for the standard `Waitdraw()` in this script type.
-#### Event Active
-Each generic script can be set to run similarly to the `Global Active`, either by having `Run from Start` checked in `Init Data` for the script slot, or `genericdata->Running` being set to `true` via script for the slot.

-By using the special command `WaitEvent()`, the script will wait for a specific game event to occur (from a list that you can either set in `Init Data` or via `genericdata->EventListen[]`).
-Using the array `Game->EventData[]`, these scripts can read details about the event, and even change them.
-For example, a script that listens for the `Hero Hit` event will run when the player gets hit by something- it can read what was going to hit them, and how much damage it was going to do... and it can also *change* how much damage will be dealt, or even *cancel the hit entirely*.
-This allows for some quite powerful scripts that would otherwise not be possible.